TamerMansour-AI/canaanite-dress-tryon-mvp/README.md

 # Canaanite Dress Try-On MVP

 A minimal end-to-end demo for exploring Canaanite dress reconstructions.
-The Next.js frontend lets you upload a photo and pick a dress thumbnail; the Express backend currently echoes your upload as a placeholder while AI try-on is under construction.
+The Next.js frontend lets you upload a photo and pick a dress thumbnail; the Express backend creates a lightweight overlay blend as a placeholder while AI try-on is under construction.

 ## Project Structure
 - `app/`: Next.js frontend.